PaulKinlan/paul.kinlan.me/content/en/2010-12-06-chrome-extension-adding-context-menus.markdown

 <p>Seriously, that is it.
 The Context menu will be active on the page in
-general, on any text selection, image (or element that has a &ldquo;src&rdquo;
-attribute) and all links.
-There is a simple title &ldquo;Buzz This&rdquo; that is display when anyone of those elements is context clicked.
-An when the user selects our &ldquo;Buzz This&rdquo; menu item our &ldquo;onclick&rdquo; event handler is called.</p>
+general, on any text selection, image (or element that has a 'src' attribute) and all links.
+There is a simple title 'Buzz This' that is display when anyone of those elements is context clicked.
+An when the user selects our 'Buzz This' menu item our 'onclick' event handler is called.</p>

-<p>So what do we do in &ldquo;clickHandler&rdquo; method?
+<p>So what do we do in 'clickHandler' method?
 Well we handle the click
 obviously.
 In this case, I will detect what was clicked.
 The reason for detecting what element is the context is that the Buzz API that we are using allows you to pass in a few extra parameters such as the message (the